fluese/layerMapping/README.md

 ## Things to do
 1. Get rid of MATLAB dependencies
-2. Specify files, paths, and flag from outside this script
+2. Specify files, paths, and flags from outside the script
 3. Apply transformation to multiple volumes instead of a single file
-4. Differentiate between data type to be mapped on the surface, e.g. QSM, fMRI, other types.
+4. Differentiate between data type to be mapped on the surface automatically, e.g. QSM, fMRI, other types.

 ## Version
 0.9 (16.06.2022)